shapesmusic/Shapes-Basics-Draft/notes.md

   - tonescapes_22 all tensions (all triple) no tonescape
 - Continue all tensions so far into the neutral tonescape.
 - Then drop the tonescape and stay oriented to the anchor.
+  - the tensions, while taken out of context of their original moods, were in context of the neutral mood, even the ones that aren't a part of that mood.
+(I'd mentioned mood context in the "All Moods and Tensions" lesson where we add triple light and heavy moods)

 - Try this with Indepent Solfege Names, too (gateway to Independent Relationship).